-With a record 4-million-plus visitors last year, Yosemite National Park, known for its stunning waterfalls and granite-covered mountains, is developing a reputation for something quite unwanted ⎯ traffic.
+With a record 5-million-plus visitors last year, Yosemite, known for its stunning scenery, has developed a reputation for something quite unwanted: traffic.

 “Every time I ride the bus into the park, I see something I’ve never seen before,” says Dick Whittington, YARTS transit manager.
 “The freedom of not having to watch the road is astonishing.
-You are up high and the windows are big and it’s a heck of a way to see the area around the park.”
+You are up high, and the windows are big.
+It’s a heck of a way to see the area around the park.”

 And that's a testimonial coming from a self-proclaimed “driver” who lumps himself in with the majority of “Californians who like to drive.”

 YARTS serves locations along four major routes into the park.